top of page

 8 And then shall that Wicked (the Antichrist) be revealed, whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming (His Second Advent):

 All Paul was saying to the Thessalonians was that the particular day of Christ's Second Advent was not "at hand" as was being rumored.
-The same thing would be true if such was being rumored today.
+The same thing would be true if such was being rumored today!
 Before Christ returns to reign, the Antichrist will be revealed and the seven years of Daniel's 70th Week will transpire.
 According to Paul's words, we who are a part of the Church will not see the Antichrist revealed.
-While he may be alive at this time, that is different than being revealed.
-The Church will be gathered to Christ during the rapture, before any of this occurs.
-It is upon this basis that Paul beseeches his readers to not be troubled.
-Read the account again.
+While he may be alive even now, this is different than being revealed.
+Before any of this occurs, the Church will be gathered to Christ during the rapture.
+It is upon the basis of this that Paul beseeches his readers to not be troubled.
+Read the account again with these things in mind.

-Be wary of statements, suggestions, and other translations that would have "the Day of Christ is at hand" to read something like "the Day of the Lord is present, or already come."
-The word "Christ" in the King James Version is not a mistranslation, but is correct according to the Textus Receptus manuscript from which it was translated.
+Be wary of statements, suggestions, and even other translations that would have "the Day of Christ is at hand" to read something like "the Day of the Lord is present, or already come."
+The word "Christ" in the King James Version is not a mistranslation, but is correct according to the Textus Receptus manuscript from which it was translated (see FURTHER EXPLANATION below).
 Also, according to the universally respected Greek Dictionary of Strong's Concordance, the meaning of the word from which "at hand" is translated could go either way.
 Be careful about accepting it to be changed from the way that it is.

-Other Bible references concerning the Day of the Lord and similar phrases also need to be considered in light of whether the word day is being used in the broad or strict sense.
+Other Bible references where the Day of the Lord and similar phrases are found should also be considered in light of whether the word day is being used in the broad or strict sense.
 One thing is certain: Whether the sense is broad or strict, what days these shall be!

 key picture #3.jpg